brtmr/podfox/README.md

 `podfox download` will download `maxnum` not yet downloaded episodes for every feed (if possible.)

 `podfox download ts --how-many=3` will download the 3 newest techsnap podcasts that have not yet been downloaded.
 (Skipping newer, but already downloaded ones).
 If the `--how-many` parameter is omitted, the `maxnum` parameter from the configuration file is used instead.

+### Pruning

+`podfox prune` will clean up episodes that are too old.
+If a max age is not set via parameter to command or in the configuration, then no pruning is done.